HOW DO WE ARRANGE A BAPTISM?

 BAPTISM PREPARATION EVENING

-If your child is eligible to be baptised in the parish, you will be invited to attend a one hour Baptism preparation evening with other families.
+If your child is eligible to be baptised in the parish, you will be invited to attend a short Baptism preparation evening with other families.
 The preparation evening is a chance to talk about what Baptism means in an informal atmosphere with other families and members of the church family.
 We will also talk about what will happen at the service.

 The administration for Baptism services is done by our Baptism Secretaries.
-You will meet them at the preparation evening.
+You should meet them at the preparation evening.
 They are responsible for any admin so you should contact them if anything changes from your side.

 COMING TO CHURCH